snehal-sharma/GoLang-Programming/Study Material/Context/ContextReadMe.md

 }
 ```
 * Always return the derived context
 * Never store context in structs.
 Because context is request-scoped and cancelable.
-Storing it in structs causes lifetime mismatches, broken cancellation, hidden dependencies, and race conditions.
+Storing it in structs causes lifetime mismatches, broken cancellation, hidden dependencies, and race conditions.The struct may live longer than the request.
+The context may already be cancelled or expired.
+Future calls accidentally reuse a dead context.Instead Context should flow from the caller to callee.
+Concurrency: One request cancels the context Other goroutines unexpectedly stop.
+Race conditions when contexts are replaced
 * context.Context is passed by value, but it contains references to shared internal state like a done channel.
 Canceling closes that channel, which all copies observe.
 ```
 type Context interface {